 7 In Reims, France Alfred Jodl signs the surrender of all German forces.

-8 In Berlin, Wilhelm Keitel signs the surrender of German forces; VE Day.
+8 (VE Day) In Berlin, Wilhelm Keitel signs the surrender of German forces.

 At least 60 percent of the Saints in the East German Mission are homeless.

-5 The Allies (France, Great Britain, Soviet Union, United States) occupy Germany in four zones.
+5 The Allies (France, Great Britain, Soviet Union, United States) occupy Germany and Austria in four zones.

 1 American troops evacuate territory conquered in eastern Germany; Soviet troops move in.